-This course emphasizes the advancements that have taken place in plant
+This course emphasizes the advancements that have taken place in plant transformation technologies and genetic engineering methodologies for introduction of beneficial traits into economically important plants.

-- analyse the importance of plant tissue culture and related techniques for specific applications in agriculture and industry. - explain, illustrate and interpret the principle of transgenesis, design of components involved and mechanism of transgene integration and expression. - assess the methods of plant transformation and discuss their mechanisms, advantages and limitations. - justify the application of genetic engineering in the development of transgenic plants with novel traits. - discuss the role of plant genetic engineering in addressing the current needs of the century, addressing global challenges in food production, energy, human health, industrial needs and environmental conservation. - appraise the potential environmental concerns associated with transgenic crops and formulate solutions. - summarize the current advances and emerging technologies in the field of plant biotechnology.
+- analyse the importance of plant tissue culture and related techniques for specific applications in agriculture and industry. - explain, illustrate and interpret the principle of transgenesis, design of components involved and mechanism of transgene integration and expression.

+- assess the methods of plant transformation and discuss their mechanisms, advantages and limitations. - justify the application of genetic engineering in the development of transgenic plants with novel traits. - discuss the role of plant genetic engineering in addressing the current needs of the century, addressing global challenges in food production, energy, human health, industrial needs and environmental conservation. - appraise the potential environmental concerns associated with transgenic crops and formulate solutions. - summarize the current advances and emerging technologies in the field of plant biotechnology.